“If they send me a dime or a nickel, I put it in my wallet.”

 The question is, what will we do about it?
 What does it teach us?

-Remember your mission comes first.
-Money follows mission.
+Remember, mission first.
+And, money follows mission.

 Results obliterate cynicism.